W3ndige/rootnetsec.github.io/_posts/2019-03-11-bsidessf-svgmagick.md

 category: 'BsidesSF 2019'
 ---

 Another challenge that I've missed during the CTF was the ***scgmagick*** challenge rated for 100 points.
-Solution is very esay, but required some trial and error.
+Solution is very easy, but required some trial and error.
 Let's take a look.

 ```text
 When I render SVGs to PNGs, it's like magic!